lydtechconsulting/kafka-streams-windowing/README.md

 Welcome to some simple examples of Kafka Streams Windowing capabilities.
 The project has a number of purposes
-- Demonstrate the basic bahaviours and differences in the Windowing options for Kafka Streams
+- Demonstrate the basic behaviours and differences in the Windowing options for Kafka Streams
 - Explores the windowing types using tests.
 - Expand on the demonstration by creating a K8s environment in minikube that runs each of the window types